EthanSansom/phinterval/README.md

 class for working with time intervals that potentially contain gaps such
 as:

-- An employment or educational history.
+- An individual’s employment or educational history.

 - A meeting schedule for the work day.